armory/docs/content/en/scale-agent/install/quickstart.md

 spin-op-ns: spinnaker
 ---

-## Overview
+## Quick start overview

-In this guide, you deploy a basic instance of Spinnaker along with the Scale Agent.
+In this guide, you deploy a basic instance of Spinnaker 1.28+ and the corresponding Scale Agent plugin and service.
 You can evaluate:

 * [Dynamic accounts]({{< ref "scale-agent/concepts/dynamic-accounts" >}}) for dynamically adding and managing Kubernetes accounts
 * [Automated scanning]({{< ref "scale-agent/concepts/dynamic-accounts#automatic-account-migration" >}}) for newly created accounts in Clouddriver and migrating those accounts to Scale Agent management
 * [Intercepting and processing requests]({{< ref "scale-agent/concepts/dynamic-accounts#clouddriver-account-management-api-request-interception" >}}) sent to Clouddriver's `<GATE-URL>/credentials` endpoint

-## Objectives
+### Objectives

 1. Meet the requirements listed in the [{{% heading "prereq" %}}](#before-you-begin) section.
 1. [Learn the options for migrating Clouddriver accounts to the Scale Agent](#options-for-migrating-accounts).